Learning Linear Causal Representations from Interventions under General Nonlinear Mixing: Introduction

-A crucial primitive in CRL is the fundamental notion of identifiability \cite{khemakhem2020ice, roeder2021linear}, i.e., the question whether a unique (up to tolerable ambiguities) model can explain the observed data.
+A crucial primitive in representation learning is the fundamental notion of identifiability \cite{khemakhem2020ice, roeder2021linear}, i.e., the question whether a unique (up to tolerable ambiguities) model can explain the observed data.
 It is well known that because of non-identifiability, CRL is impossible in general settings in the absence of inductive biases or additional information \cite{hyvarinen1999nonlinear, locatello2019challenging}.
 In this work, we consider additional information in the form of interventional data \cite{scholkopf2021towards}.
 It is common to have access to such data in many application domains such as genomics and robotics stated above (e.g. \cite{dixit2016perturb, norman2019exploring, nejatbakhsh2020predicting}).
 Moreover, there is a pressing need in such safety-critical domains to build reliable and trustworthy systems, making identifiable CRL particularly important.
 Therefore, it's important to study whether we can and also how to perform identifiable CRL from raw observational and interventional data.
 Here, identifiability opens the possibility to provably recover the true representations with formal guarantees.
 Meaningfully learning such representations with causal structure enables better interpretability, allows us to reason about fairness, and helps with performing high-level tasks such as planning and reasoning.

 In this work, we study precisely this problem of causal representation learning in the presence of interventions.
-While prior work has studied simpler settings of linear or polynomial mixing \cite{rosenfeld2021risks, chen2022iterative, seigal2022linear, varici2023score, ahuja2022interventional}, we allow for general non-linear mixing, which means our identifiability results apply to deep neural network embeddings and are therefore more applicable to complex real-world systems and datasets which are used in practice.
+While prior work has studied simpler settings of linear or polynomial mixing \cite{seigal2022linear, varici2023score, ahuja2022interventional, rosenfeld2021risks, chen2022iterative}, we allow for general non-linear mixing, which means our identifiability results apply to complex real-world systems and datasets which are used in practice.
 With our results, we make progress on fundamental questions on interventional learning raised by \cite{scholkopf2021towards}.

 Concretely, we consider a general model with latent variables $Z$ and observed data $X$ generated as $X = f(Z)$ where $f:\RR^{d}\to\RR^{\dimx}$ is an arbitrary non-linear mixing function.
 We assume $Z$ satisfies a Gaussian structural equation model (SEM) which is unknown and unobserved.
 A Gaussian prior is commonly used in practice (which implies a linear SEM over $Z$) and further, having a simple model for $Z$ allows us to learn useful representations, generate data efficiently, and explore the latent causal relationships, while the non-linearity of $f$ ensures universal approximability of the model.
 We additionally assume access to interventional data $X^{(i)} = f(Z^{(i)})$ for $i \in I$ where $Z^{(i)}$ is the latent under an intervention on a single node $Z_{\tgt{i}}$.
 Notably, we allow for various kinds of interventions, we don't require knowledge of the targets $\tgt{i}$, and we don't require paired data, (i.e., we don't need counterfactual samples from the joint distribution $(X, X^{(i)})$, but only their marginals).
 Having targets or counterfactual data is unrealistic in many practical settings but many prior identifiability results require them, so eliminating this dependence is a crucial step towards CRL in the real world.